vkurup/ninety-nine/README.md

 The basic premise is that when the S&P stops making new highs, investors get pessimistic and stocks fall.
-When it starts making new highs again, optimism takes over and bull markets stop.
+When it starts making new highs again, optimism takes over and bull markets start.
 The ninety-nine day signal has 2 parts and coincidentally uses 99 days as the cut-off for both parts.
 It looks at whether a new high has been made recently.
 It defines "high" as a 99 day high.
 It defines "recently" as 99 days.
 So, it looks for a new